Why Attachment Parenting Matters with Dr. Dan Siegel

 In this interview, Dr. Daniel J. Siegel, a psychiatrist, neuroscientist, educator, and New York Times bestselling author, will talk about the importance of the parent-child relationship and how a parent’s attachment style affects a child’s brain integration.
-For healthy brain growth and development, your child needs a positive relationship with you as a parent.
-We are our child’s first and best teacher.
+For healthy brain growth and development, it is crucial that parents nurture a warm and close relationship with their children.
+A parent’s capacity to attune to their child’s emotional needs and respond in a supportive way helps the child develop a “secure base” from which to explore the world.
+When children feel safe and secure, they are more likely to have a “growth mindset” and be open to learning new things.
+On the other hand, when children feel anxious and insecure, they are more likely to have a “fixed mindset” and be resistant to new experiences.

 Expanding on core ‘attachment parenting’ ideas, how we treat our kids socially and emotionally, impacts their brain integration.
 This is important because if the brain doesn’t integrate properly, it may lead to emotional problems later, especially if a child feels that they are being neglected.